• Skip to primary navigation

 What can I serve with prawn curry?

 It pairs beautifully with steamed rice, Goan poi (bread), or even parathas.
-A side of fish fry, pickles, sol Kadi, or a fresh salad complements this Goan meal perfectly.
+A side of kingfish fry, Goan squid masala, stuffed squid, pickles, sol Kadi, or a fresh salad complements this Goan meal perfectly.

 Recipe Card

-close-up of goan prawn curry recipe served in a white bowl iwh steamed rice and a lemon slice.
+goan prawn curry recipe served in a white bowl with steamed rice and a lemon slice.

 Goan Prawn Curry (Goenchi Sungta Kodi/Sungtache Hooman)